erphamucsd/league-of-legends-damage/README.md

-The final model reduced RMSE by roughly 7-8% in both the training and test data, so the final model does a pretty good job improving on the shortcomings of the baseline model, even though it already very hard to improve upon.
+The final model reduced RMSE by roughly 7-8% in both the training and test data, so the final model does a pretty good job improving on the shortcomings of the baseline model, even though it is already very hard to improve upon.
 The reduction in error is a clear indicator of the final model's improved predicting powers.

 <iframe src="assets/predicted_dtc_vs_gold.html" width=800 height=600 frameBorder=0></iframe>
 Figure 2: The relationship between earnedgold and predicted damagetochampions.